By Ben Richardson, Director, Acuity Training

 The presence of stress in the workplace is impossible to avoid.
 This is especially true for those who work in sales.
 High-stress levels are inevitable in sales organizations.
 Factors such as competition for success, pressure to perform, and the volatile nature of the sales process contribute to that stress.

 Unfortunately, work stress can significantly impact sales performance, decreasing motivation, productivity, and the ability to close deals.
 Workplace stress leads to job frustration, burnout, and employee turnover.

 Organizations looking to increase conversion rates must address stress and fatigue as part of their sales strategy.

-This can be achieved in various ways, such as by participating in a resilience training program.
+This can be achieved in various ways, such as by participating in a program.
 Resilience training teaches sales professionals the necessary skills and strategies to manage stress and keep their focus under challenging circumstances.
 Sales teams improve performance, increase productivity, and achieve long-term success if their company invests in resilience training.

 In this piece, we'll investigate the impact of stress on sales performance.
 We'll also look at how resilience training helps sales professionals to manage stress.
 This gives a more in-depth comprehension of the significance of effective stress management in sales.
 You'll understand how resilience training assists sales professionals in achieving sustained levels of success in their careers.

 The Negative Impact of Stress on Sales Performance

 Stress has a profound impact on the performance of sales professionals, affecting both their motivation and their ability to close deals.
 When salespeople are exposed to persistent stress, it significantly decreases their motivation and energy levels.
 This makes it harder for them to maintain focus and achieve goals.